merll/docker-map/README.md

 connect dependent resources, and run them in development as well as production environments.

-The library can be seen as an extension to the Docker Remote API client for Python, `docker-py`.
+The library builds on functionality of the Docker Remote API client for Python, `docker-py`.
 Based on it, available deployment tools can be enhanced (see docker-fabric) or custom orchestration can be implemented.